When a labor agreement between UC and a union expires, some of the rules in expired contract continue in force and others lapse.

 The status quo period can be a difficult time for managers.
 Much of management's discretion over various terms and conditions of employment, wages, and hours where no notice to the union was required will cease during the status quo period.
 Management may not unilaterally change hours, sick leave procedures, performance evaluation procedures, work schedules, such as shifts changes, start and stop times, lunch periods, and may not grant employee requests for flexible hours, etc.

-If you have any questions about what you can and cannot do during the status quo period, please call the Employee and Labor Relations Office at 754-8892.
+If you have any questions about what you can and cannot do during the status quo period, please call the Employee and Labor Relations Office in Davis at 530-754-8892 or in Sacramento at 916-734-3362.